CURRICULUM VITAE

 _______.
 "The End of the Beginning: The Next Generation of Online

 Publications."
-Presented at Association for Education in Journalism and Mass
+Presented at the Association for Education in Journalism and Mass

 Communication Annual Conference, Baltimore, MD, 6 August 1998.